39 Similes for Winter (With Meanings and Examples)

 • Strengthen creative vocabulary

-• Help ESL learners expand expression
+• Help ESL learners expand their expression

-Similes turn ordinary winter descriptions into powerful imagery.
+Simile about winter turns ordinary winter descriptions into powerful imagery.

 Practice Exercise